microsoft/net-offloads/udp-reassembly-offload.md

 ## Rules

-URO can only be attempted on a batch of packets that meet all the following criteria:
+URO can only be attempted on a batch of packets that meet **all** the following criteria:

-- Unicast only (no broadcast or multicast)
 - 5-tuple matches
-- Payload length is identical for all datagrams
+- Payload length is identical for all datagrams, except the last datagram which may be less
+- The checksums on pre-coalesced packets must be correct.
 - ECN, DF bits must match on all packets (IPv4)
 - NextHeader must be UDP (IPv6)
 - The total length of the Single Coalesced Unit (SCU) must not exceed IP max length
-- No more than 255 NBLs per SCU

 The resulting SCU must have a single IP header first, then the UDP header, followed by just the UDP payload for all coalesced datagrams concatenated together.
 ```